BHznJNs/BNotee-server/README_EN.md

 This is a notebook app that you can deploy the server side on you PC and you can edit your notes by any device with blowser(no IE ;>).

-<del>Because of my poor skill, you can not edit the style of inline elements by this program.
-Therefore, I also</del> Now it is supported that some inline styles, but I still call it "poor"-text editor OvO.

 ## Dependencies

 sqlite3 && nodejs >= 14.x